ZoranStojsavljevic/BeagleBoard-Workshop-Examples/Generic_Initrd_Porting_Guide/README.md

-The aouthor of this repository thinks that for the featured context, the presented examples:
+The author of this repository thinks that for the featured context, the presented examples:

-	initrd_example_1/ (as failed example, NOT to be fixed) initrd_example_2/ (as succesful working example)
+	initrd_example_1/ (as failed example, NOT to be fixed) initrd_example_2/ (as successful working example)

 Would represent the minimum requirements for the given repo context.